-City of Tacoma-REQUEST FOR BIDS - Tacoma Daily Index
+CITY OF TACOMA-REQUEST FOR BIDS - Tacoma Daily Index

 Monday–Friday 8:00 am to 4:30 pm

-Bid Opening: Submittals must be received by the City’s Procurement and Payables Division prior to 11:00 a.m.
+a.m.
 Pacific Time.
-Sealed submittals in response to a RFB will be opened Tuesday’s at 11:15 AM by a purchasing representative and read aloud during a public bid opening held at the Tacoma Public Utilities Administrative Building North, 3628 S. 35th Street, Tacoma, WA 98409, conference room M-1, located on the main floor.
-They will also be held virtually Tuesday’s at 11:15 AM.
-Attend a Zoom meeting via this link or call 1 (253) 215 8782 using meeting ID # 884 0268 0573, passcode # 070737.
+Sealed submittals in response to a RFB will be opened Tuesday’s at 11:15 a.m. by a purchasing representative and read aloud during a public bid opening held at the Tacoma Public Utilities Administrative Building North, 3628 S. 35th Street, Tacoma, WA 98409, conference room M-1, located on the main floor.
+They will also be held virtually Tuesday’s at 11:15 a.m.
+Attend a Zoom meeting via this link or call 1 (253) 215 8782, using meeting ID # 884 0268 0573, passcode # 070737.
 Submittals in response to an RFP, RFQ or RFI will be recorded as received, but not read at bid opening.
 As soon as possible, after 1:00 PM, on the day of submittal deadline, preliminary results will be posted to www.TacomaPurchasing.org.
-If you believe your submittal was sent timely and was not read at bid opening, please contact sendbid@cityoftacoma.org immediately.
+If you believe your submittal was sent timely and was not read at bid opening, please contact sendbid@tacoma.gov immediately.

-Solicitation Documents: An electronic copy of the complete solicitation documents may be viewed and obtained at the City’s plan distribution service provider, ARC, 632 Broadway, Tacoma, WA, or by going to http://www.e-arc.com/location/tacoma.
-Prospective bidders will be required to pay reproduction costs.
-A list of vendors registered for this solicitation is also available at their website.

-Pre-Proposal Meeting: A pre-proposal meeting will not be held.
-Questions may be submitted to Brandon Snow by email to bsnow@cityoftacoma.org no later than by 3:00pm, PST, April 2, 2026.
+Pre-Bid Meeting: A pre-bid meeting will be held on April 7, 2026, at 11:00 AM Date at the City of TacomaRecovery and Transfer Center, Cascades Conference Room, located at 3510 S. Mullen Street, Tacoma WA 98409

+Project Scope: CNG fueling equipment maintenance and repair services for the City of Tacoma Recovery and Transfer Center.

 Americans with Disabilities Act (ADA Information: The City of Tacoma, in accordance with Section 504 of the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA), commits to nondiscrimination on the basis of disability, in all of its programs and activities.
 Specification materials can be made available in an alternate format by emailing the contact listed below in the Additional Information section.

-Title VI Information: “The City of Tacoma” in accordance with provisions of Title VI of the Civil Rights Act of 1964, (78 Stat.
-252, 42 U.S.C. sections 2000d to 2000d-4) and the Regulations, hereby notifies all bidders that it will affirmatively ensure that in any contract entered into pursuant to this advertisement, disadvantaged business enterprises will be afforded full and fair opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, national origin in consideration of award.

-Additional Information: Requests for information regarding the specifications may be obtained by contacting Brandon Snow by email to bsnow@tacoma.gov.
+Additional Information: Requests for information regarding the specifications may be obtained by contacting Stan Rowden II by email to srowden@tacoma.gov.

 Meeting sites are accessible to persons with disabilities.
 Reasonable accommodations for persons with disabilities can be arranged with 48 hours advance notice by calling 253-502-8468.